This guide provides information on applying for and managing a US private loan as a new or continuing student.

 - Return to study from a suspension: you need to complete a loan application for the year in which you will be returning to study, should you wish to borrow funds for this period.
 It is advisable to submit your application prior to the term you are due to return, for example in November if you are returning in Hilary term.

 How do repayments work and when do they start?

 You should check the terms and conditions provided to you by your lender as this varies between loan types.
 Repayment options tend to be less flexible than with federal loans.

 If you have previously borrowed US federal loans and are not taking these in the current academic year, please complete the NSLDS deferment request form if you would like the US loans team to report your enrolment on the National Student Loan Data System (NSLDS).
 If you are a new student you will be unable to complete this form until you have been provided with your Single Sign On (SSO) account details by Oxford, and you must be showing as fully enrolled on the student system before we can add you to NSLDS.

 Federal loan servicers are required by federal law to use NSLDS and enrolment information is sent to them on a weekly basis.
 NSLDS is also accessed by the US Department of Education to obtain student enrolment information.
 Your NSLDS record will be updated and checked every two months.

 Deferring private loans

-If you have previously borrowed a loan through a private lender who does not use NSLDS and would like us to complete a paper form so you can defer these, please email us with a copy of the required form, ensuring you have first completed any sections to be filled out by the borrower.
+If you have previously borrowed a loan through a private lender who does not use NSLDS and would like us to complete a paper form so you can defer these, please email the US loans team with a copy of the required form, ensuring you have first completed any sections to be filled out by the borrower.